Overview

 Programs for UChicago Undergraduates and Ph.D.
 Students

-University of Chicago Ph.D. students and students in two-year M.A. programs can earn a Graduate Certificate in Digital Studies by taking four core courses in Digital Studies (DIGS) and incorporating digital methods in their thesis work.
+University of Chicago Ph.D. students and students in other two-year M.A. programs can earn a graduate certificate by taking four of the Digital Studies core courses and incorporating digital methods in their thesis work.
 This certification will be noted on their academic transcript.

-The Forum for Digital Culture also supports the undergraduate program in Media Arts and Design and the undergraduate program in Cognitive Science.
-Students majoring in these subjects may take courses in Digital Studies (DIGS) and work on computational projects under the supervision of the staff of the Forum.
+The Digital Studies program also serves the undergraduate program in Media Arts and Design and the undergraduate program in Cognitive Science.
+Students majoring in these subjects may take Digital Studies (DIGS) courses.

 Courses and Tutorials in Digital Studies

-The core courses and elective courses in Digital Studies (DIGS) are designed to foster, not just technical skills in coding and data analysis, but an understanding of the history of computing and its cultural impact from the perspective of the humanities.
+The Digital Studies courses are carefully designed to foster, not just technical skills in coding and data analysis, but an understanding of the history of computing and its cultural impact from the perspective of the humanities.
 Students in these courses are introduced to computer programming and the use of software libraries via two widely used programming languages: Python and JavaScript.

 Learning to code in these languages is the gateway for students to understand and use cutting-edge digital tools and data standards to manage, analyze, and publish information.
 The Digital Studies courses emphasize the kinds of data commonly encountered in the humanities, including texts, images, maps, and other media.